dvrpc/bus-pattern-analysis/README.md

    - Open *part2_routes_and_matrix.r* from the cloned repository directly in Rstudio
    - Run the code
    - Expected output to export folder: matrix_mapped.shp, flagged_matrix.csv

+> [!NOTE]
-   - *Note: if a segment had missing values for at least one of the five time-intervals buckets, it will be dropped and will not appear in either of the outputted files*<br><br>
+> If a segment had missing (NA) values for at least one of the five time-intervals buckets, it will be dropped and will not appear in either of the outputted files

 ## Reviewing pattern analysis output

 ### matrix_mapped.shp

 The second code produces a shapefile that allows mapping the abnormal pattern results.
 To do so, open the file using GIS software, such as ArcGIS Pro.
 In ArcGIS Pro, you can then add a definition query to the layer to present only the abnormal segments (all or from a specific time of day; modify the statement as needed).
 It is useful to add SEPTA's stop points shapefile to this map to see (and possibly label) the specific route's stops.
-This map can be used to select points for direct observations for the corridor study.
+This map can be used to select points for direct observations for the corridor study. <br><br>

 ![ArcGIS Pro query](images/arcgis_query_image.JPG)